Blazzzeee/CMon/README.md

 **End of Documentation**

+**Version 2.0** introduces revolutionary virtual memory arena allocator with virtually unlimited capacity and demand paging.
+The elegant design allows reserving huge virtual address spaces while only consuming physical memory for actually accessed pages, making CMon suitable for workloads ranging from tiny to massive.

-This documentation provides complete coverage of CMon's architecture, implementation, usage, and operational considerations.
-For additional details, consult the source code and analysis document.
+For additional details, consult the source code and README.md.